This post may contain affiliate links. Click here to read our Disclosure.

 2. Order Ramen from a Vending Machine

 Ramen seems to be all the rage these days and I have to admit up until the last year, the only ramen I was familiar with is the hot-water filled cups we ate in Uni.
-Kids love noodles and therefore ramen is a great choice for kids in Japan.
+Kids love noodles and ramen is an easy Japanese foods for kids.

 We stumbled upon Ichiran in Roppongi (Tokyo) by accident and later found out that it is quite famous for its ramen.
 Luckily this chain has an outlet in most neighborhoods in Tokyo so there is no excuse for not visiting.
 You first order your ramen and pay through a vending machine, which is a novelty in itself.
 Then you wait for a seat to become available.